baconsocrispy/reb-portfolio/README.md

 * Error on ProjectPreview component
 * console errors reloading project pages: look into this library https://github.com/zzarcon/default-passive-events
 * Find a way to have styled components class names show up in devtools (Requires Babel configuration with ESBuild)
-* Add 'are you sure' popup onClick for delete button